sujaltv/ddpw/docs/src/index.rst

 ####

-**Distributed Data Parallel Wrapper (DDPW)** is a lightweight PyTorch-based wrapper that makes it easy to run taks on various compute platforms.
-DDPW handles scaffolding tasks like creating threads on GPUs/nodes, setting up inter-process communication, `etc.`, and provides minimal methods to move modules to devices and get dataset samplers, allowing the user to focus on the main aspects of the task.
+**Distributed Data Parallel Wrapper (DDPW)** is a lightweight PyTorch-based wrapper that makes it easy to run tasks on various compute platforms.
+DDPW handles scaffolding tasks like creating threads on GPUs/nodes, setting up inter-process communication, `etc.`, and provides simple, default utility methods to move modules to devices and get dataset samplers, allowing the user to focus on the main aspects of the task.

 This wrapper offers setups for different compute platforms including: